Banqiao Taipei, Taiwan Travel Guide

 Stay in hostels or budget guesthouses.
 Rely entirely on public transport (EasyCard works well).
 Eat street food and at local eateries for meals.
 Concentrate on no-cost sights like Yangmingshan National Park (free entry), temples, and municipal parks.

-Similar to the budget plan, however a few allowances for splurges.
+Similar to the budget plan, with a few allowances for splurges.
 This might include one nice meal, a private hot spring experience in Beitou, or a specific tour that offers unique value.
 Seek out lunch specials and happy hour deals.

 The Taipei Flower Festival (typically Jan-Feb) features floral displays, often including sections in Yangmingshan.